 Considerations on Mounting the Lift to the Motorhome

-Overbilt will ship the carrier to your favorite welding shop for installation of the frame to your motorhome.
+Blue Ox will ship the carrier to your favorite welding shop for installation of the frame to your motorhome.
 Make sure your motorhome is capable of carrying the combined load of the lift with your motorcycle mounted on the frame.

 Also, be sure it doesn’t exceed the load capacity of the motorhome, or the load capacity of the rear axle.
 Our motorhome at the time had overload air-assisted shocks and we’d air them up to full capacity before loading the bike.
 A lot of motorhomes have extensions on their frames, such as ours, and they may need to be beefed up before installing the motorcycle lift.
 In our case, the welding shop had extensive knowledge of beefing up the frame in order to carry the extra load.
-Before we bought our RV motorcycle carrier we noticed another motorhome that had the same overbuilt lift with a similar Harley on the back.
+Before we bought our Blue Ox RV motorcycle carrier we noticed another motorhome that had the same lift with a similar Harley on the back.
 It was strange because it seemed that the bike was leaning outward (away from the motorhome) and the lift appeared not to be level – it was actually sagging downward a bit.
 We discussed this issue with the welding shop that mounted ours and asked them to tip the lift upwards an inch or two to compensate for the combined weight of the motorcycle and lift on the suspension.
 Well, unfortunately they should have tipped the lift further upward.
 We had the same problem with all the weight on the suspension.
 The bike tipped outward when it was tied down to the lift – even with the air shocks fully inflated.
 We eventually went back and had the welding shop cut the tray off of the carrier with a welding torch.
 They then reinstalled it by tipping it up toward the motorhome 3/4″ and rewelded it.
 That helped bring the bike to a level and straight position.

 Strapping the Bike to the Lift

 When we first started to travel with the bike on the lift we’d use heavy-duty ratchet type tie downs to secure the bike to the carrier.
 These worked well for short trips.
 However, on our first 500-mile trip we got out and discovered that the bike had almost fallen off because the tie downs had become loose from all the bouncing around.
 From then on we checked the tie down straps at every fuel stop.
 After you have tightened them a second time we never had a problem.
 These are the new and improved version of the straps we used they are made by Keeper 1/2″ by 8′ Heavy-Duty Motorcycle and ATV Tie Down, Pack of 2 and I would highly recommend them.

 After three years of some great motorcycle rides we had some work done to the motorhome which required putting it on a lift.
-While the Motorhome was up in the air I took the opportunity to do a little inspecting of the underside after it was lifted on their rack.
-As they were cutting off the motorcycle carrier we noticed that a rear shock mounting plate on the motorhome had begun to crack.
+While the Motorhome was up in the air I took the opportunity to do a little inspection of the frame and how the Blue Ox Motorcyle RV Carrier was holding up and to my surprise I noticed that a rear shock mounting plate on the motorhome had begun to crack.
 We don’t even like to think about what kind of disaster could have happened had it cracked completely while we were going down the road.